Hiwot985/tic-tac-toe-python/README.md

 ## Contents
 1. tic_tac_toe.py
-2.

 ## Usage
 1.  `tic_tac_toe.py`  contains all the essential code required to play tic_tac_toe game.
-2.

 ## Prerequisites
 This Project is intended to be used with Python `3.x` but feel free to convert it in order to use it for Python `2.x`.
-There is no special requirement for this project, and thus no `requirements.txt` file is provided.
+There is no special requirement for this project.

 ## Running the game
 Use `python tic_tac_toe.py` to run the code.
 Its a 2 player game with high difficulty level.
 So, All the best on defeating the AI.